 How does Flexible Transactions solve this?

-The solution is rather simple and elegant, we replaced repeated hashing of the entire transaction with using the transaction-ID (and some other parts) as the input of a signature.
-This means that the size of the transaction no longer is relevant and it only needs to be calculated once, regardless of the amount of inputs.
+The solution in Flexible Transactions is rather simple and elegant, we replaced repeated hashing of the entire transaction with using the transaction-ID as the basis of signing.
+This means that the size of the transaction no longer is relevant and we only need to calculate the transaction-ID (txid) once, regardless of the amount of inputs.